Bujor Hoinic (RO/TR) – Frühlingsideen

 Bujor Hoinic über sein piano piece „Frühlingsideen“:

 „“Frühlingsideen“ for piano, is a little piece inspired by the „Spring Sonata“ for violin and piano by L. v.
 Beethoven.
-The first 4 bars of this variations is the main theme (in F Dur) followed by 5 variations.
-The first variation Andante contains counterpoint style and new armonisation to the theme.
-The second variation Lento in d moll, the theme comes in a more romantic style but the third variation Allegro agitato contrasts the previous music.
+The first 4 bars of these variations are the main theme (in F major) followed by 5 variations.
+The first variation contains counterpoint style and new harmonisation to the theme.
+The second variation in D minor, the theme comes in a more romantic style but the third variation contrasts the previous music.
 L’istesso tempo has a march character.
-Finally the last variation, Presto, uses the theme in a rude and extreme quick tempo untill last 8 bars in which it returns to the pastoral and calm athmosphere of the Spring Sonata.“
+Finally the last variation uses the theme in a rude and extreme quick tempo until the last 8 bars in which it returns to the pastoral and calm athmosphere of the Spring Sonata.“

 Piano piece „Frühlingsideen“ – Aufführungen:

 21. April 2018 – Uraufführung – Klavierhaus Klavins, Bonn – Susanne Kessel, Klavier

 22. April 2018 – Gasthaus „Im Stiefel“, Bonn – Susanne Kessel, Klavier